SkylinePrewar/arch-linux/README.md

     gpg --keyserver-options auto-key-retrieve --verify "${SIG_FILE}"
     ```

-    Look for a message in the output confirming the signature's validity and the t
+    Look for a message in the output confirming the signature's validity and the
-    rusted status of the key, similar to this:
+    trusted status of the key, similar to this:

     ```bash
-    gpg: assuming signed data in 'archlinux-2024.01.01-x86_64.iso'
+    gpg: assuming signed data in 'archlinux-x86_64.iso'
-    gpg: Signature made Mon 01 Jan 2024 05:48:11 PM CET
+    gpg: Signature made Mon 01 Jan 2025 05:48:11 PM CET
     gpg:                using EDDSA key 3E80CA1A8B89F69CBA57D98A76A5EF9054449A5C
     gpg:                issuer "pierre@archlinux.org"
     gpg: key 76A5EF9054449A5C: public key "Pierre Schmitz <pierre@archlinux.org>" imported